daniyalumer/image-gen-google-sheets/README.md

 # Yoga Pose Image Generator

+> **Note:** Currently, OpenAI DALL-E is the only image generation API that has been fully tested with this application.
+Support for Ideogram and Stability AI is included but has not been extensively validated.

 This application automatically generates AI images for yoga poses based on data from a Google Sheet and inserts the images back into the sheet.

 ## Features